 Eye health is certainly something that tends to get overlooked, but you should be mindful of it with every dog breed.
 Great Danes, like many other large breeds, are susceptible to an array of health issues known to affect their eyes.
-If you’re like us and your Dane is the apple of your eye, you’ll be sure to notice when something goes amiss with one of theirs!
+If you’re like your Dane and us is the apple of your eye, you’ll be sure to notice when something goes amiss with one of theirs!

 Cherry eye is a rare but possible occurrence that if caught early, can be corrected and assist in adverting more serious eye illnesses.

 This eye condition also affects other dog breeds such as beagles, bloodhounds, boxers, and bulldogs.
 However, any breed at any age is equally likely to be affected.